Scaling Sales Isn’t About Headcount, It’s About Repeatable Pipeline

 It is my perspective that most companies do NOT understand technology and strategy enough to scale properly.
 Economic downturn aside, hiring too many reps has always and will always add a ton of bloating to your processes and inefficiencies to your P&L… hence the #1 leading reason for turnover in rev ops and sales leadership.

-Business leaders need to remember that the ultimate purpose of scaling is to bring in more revenue, which is why leaders should look at their processes and their great people.
-First, let’s augment our great people with strong processes - then hire like crazy (and confidently) into a well-oiled revenue engine.
+The ultimate purpose of scaling is to bring in more revenue efficiently.
+So first, let’s augment our great people with strong processes - then hire like crazy (and confidently) into a well-oiled revenue engine.
 Now, that’s scaling.

 Our world has tricked us into thinking growth and scaling is in artificial success metrics like headcount and the number of locations.
 These "posture metrics" frustrate the hell out of me as a business owner.
 I drink my own Kool-Aid here: I have a tight team of badass women with an incredibly strong process for sales and operations, but our growth (in terms of press) is totally under the radar.

 Rev ops is an undeniably hot topic and the #1 job talked about on LinkedIn right now.
 Rev ops depends on data and metrics like unit economics to determine the health of the business.
-Every growth-mode company understands its unit economics and SaaS metrics.
+Every growth-mode company understands its unit economics and sales efficiencies.
+But how are we leveraging that data?

-Once you calculate the revenue health of your org, you understand the current cost of acquiring new customers.
-This is the pulse of the health and success of your current sales org.
-Now, leveraging that data requires good marketing and sales operations (or as I refer to it, a Rev Engine program) to maximize profits, roll up the strategic data you need, and enable your great people to work the right opportunities.
+We must use it to inform good marketing and sales (or, as I refer to it, a Rev Engine program) to maximize profits, roll up the strategic data you need, and enable your great people to work the right opportunities.
 Without this “machine,” your unit economics are just that… data.

 Salespeople are the most expensive way to generate demand.

 Without a demand engine supporting our sales org, we’re relying on our people to generate demand… which always fails, never scales, and can be complete chaos.
-People do not create demand - content and nurture, awareness and education create demand.
+People do not create demand - content, nurture, awareness and consistency create demand.
 And a process of automation makes the experience meaningful and consultative.

-Unfortunately, I see this happen all too often: startups begin with a few initial reps that are successful at closing deals.
-Then, they rapidly hire a couple more reps and don’t see the results they were hoping for but now have additional salary and benefits to pay.
+Unfortunately, I see this happen all too often: startups begin with a few initial reps who are successful at closing deals.
+Then, they rapidly hire a couple more reps and don’t see the results they were hoping for but now additional salaries and benefits to pay.

 The bottom line is that businesses need to build a program that enables their sales reps to hit their targets.